WhatsApp Expert

 I am a counselor by profession and a dance movement therapist as well.
 I started working for Access Life NGO, where there are kids undergoing cancer treatment.
 I am basically from Nagpur and shifted to Mumbai four years ago.
 In the first year, I met Ankit, who is the Founder of Access Life NGO.
 Since I had just finished my master's and was looking for opportunities, I started working with the kids.
 I have been with the kids for the last two years, and my heart goes out to the kids fighting bravely with cancer.

-I was trying to find a job in Mumbai, and one of my friends asked me to visit the NGO and ask them whether I can do counseling there, and they agreed.
+I was trying to find a job in Mumbai, and one of my friends asked me to visit the NGO and ask them whether I could do counseling there, and they agreed.
 I think the universe just wanted me to serve kids somehow, and I just got the right opportunity at the right time.

 Cancer Diagnosis

 Both my grandfather and my cousin had cancer.
 My cousin was just four years old when she was diagnosed with eye cancer.
 I was very close to her.
-Initially, her one eye was removed because of cancer, so she could partially see.
+Initially, one eye was removed because of cancer, so she could partially see.
 The cancer had spread to both eyes, so we had to remove both her eyes.
 She was just four, and on October 28, she left the world.
 My grandmother used to take care of her a lot.
 I was so young when this happened.

 My grandfather had Prostate Cancer.
 He would complain of Pain in the abdomen.
 He didn't have to go through a lot.
-He just got diagnosed and passed away after two days of diagnosis, so we are grateful that he didn't had to endure much Pain.
+He just got diagnosed and passed away after two days of diagnosis, so we are grateful that he didn't have to endure much Pain.

-Check out our YouTube video - https://youtu.be/FcUflHNOhcw
+Check out our YouTube video -

 Experience with kids

-I was very young when my cousin got diagnosed with cancer, and I didn't know then that I would be serving kids who are fighting cancer in my future.
+I was very young when my cousin got diagnosed with cancer, and I didn't know then that I would be serving kids who are fighting cancer in the future.
 Whenever I see a kid, I get reminded of my sister.

-I have been using different mediums like art, counseling, painting, fun games, dance movements and sometimes just normal stories to motivate kids.
+I have been using different mediums like art, counseling, painting, fun games, dance movements, and sometimes just normal stories to motivate kids.

 I always used to play games with them.
 I always used to ask them about their wishes, and they always had a long list of what they wanted to do after they were free from cancer.
 So through games, I used to help them understand that we have certain boundaries that we cannot cross, and only when we recover can we cross those boundaries.